Ultimate Guide to Organic Cold Pressed Oils: Castor, Black Seed, Coconut & Extra Virgin Olive

 You can also expect benefits like:

-Your skin relies on certain fats called lipids to stay hydrated & plump.
-These lips are found in great quantities in coconut.
+Your skin relies on certain fats called lipids to stay hydrated and plump.
+Coconut oil is naturally rich in these lipids, making it a great choice for supporting skin, hair, and even nail care.

 Black Seeds Oil